Arbor-Aid/2Marines-online/README.md

 ### Prerequisites

-Before you begin, ensure you have the following installed:
+Before you start, ensure you have the following installed:

 - **Flutter**: For frontend development.
 - **Python 3.10**: Required for the backend.
 Other versions may work but are not officially supported.